Cocoom/cocoom.github.io/docs/guide/msteams-app/notifications.md

 ![Step 5](/img/en/guide/msteams-app/notifications/step5-link-to-copy.png)

-## 2. Cocoom side: configuring a channel to be notified in Teams
+## 2. Cocoom side: configuring a channel to send notifications to Teams

 Go to the administration section, then select the "Channels" menu item.